-conditions can fail because of insufficient or unavailable resources, have invalid input, or simply take too long to evaluate.
+Possibly a more useful characterization of a condition is that each represents a program.
+This extended view embraces the dynamicity of the environment: conditions can fail because of insufficient or unavailable resources, have invalid input, or simply take too long to evaluate.
 This view of condition places additional requirements on the authorization policy infrastructure.
 That is, the infrastructure must accept and carefully consider how authorization policy is evaluated in the presence of such failures.
-Blanket policies such as "treat every failure as a negative response" may provide a means by which an adversary can manipulate policy evaluation.
-These meta-policies are often a function of the semantics of the policy language, and are not necessarily defined by the policy infrastructure.
+Note that blanket policies such as "treat every failure as a negative response" may provide a means by which an adversary can manipulate policy evaluation.
+Note that the these metapolicies are often a function of the semantics of the policy language, and are not necessarily defined by the policy infrastructure.

-A perfectly implemented application can be co-opted by a poorly implemented condition.
+Note that a perfectly implemented application can be coopted by a poorly implemented condition.
 For example, consider the trading example in the preceding section.
 Assume that every transaction is governed by a policy that uses the timebetween() condition.
 Any adversary that wishes to prevent transactions from occurring can DOS the timing source.
-This vulnerability is not a function of the trading application, but is a function of the policy that governs it.4 Such dependencies can be overlooked (or be unknown) at the time applications are built.
+Note that this vulnerability is not a function of the trading application, but is a function of the policy that governs it.4 Such dependencies can be overlooked (or be unknown) at the time applications are built.
 Hence, it is incumbent upon the developers of the condition implementations to anticipate and address the needs of the target applications.